 “These were about the worst possible conditions one could imagine for starting a college campus,” remembers Dr. McArthur.
 “Yet there were very few complaints.
 Our students embraced the experience as an adventure, and our tutors seemed to relish their roles as pioneers.
 We were perpetually on the verge of bankruptcy, but no one ever despaired.
 It was a time of great grace.”

 By May of 1979, the Commons was completed, and the Most Rev. Thaddeus Shubsda, Auxiliary Bishop of Los Angeles, presided over ceremonies to dedicate the new building under the patronage of St. Joseph.
-(The tribute to was one of thanksgiving; Dr. McArthur had invoked the saint’s intercession for the acquisition of the property.)
+(This tribute was one of thanksgiving; Dr. McArthur had invoked the saint’s intercession for the acquisition of the property.)
 By then, too, lawns had been seeded and were green with life.
 Walkways were paved.
 Tennis and basketball courts were added.
 Feast days were celebrated.
 Dances and parties were enjoyed.
 The life of learning continued.

 In 1982, the College received national exposure when St. Mother Teresa served as Commencement Speaker.
 The foundress of the Missionaries of Charity had chosen Thomas Aquinas College as one of only three campuses she would visit on a trip to the United States.
 “Having Mother Teresa come here was a real encouragement for us,” says Dr. McArthur.
 “Here was a living saint, blessing this project with her presence.
 We all recognized her visit as providential.”